What does it cost to sell a home in Seattle? How does one begin to even put a price on it?

 Now the consolation: You are contributing to the health and benefit of our larger community by contributing to the coffers that pay for schools, colleges, universities, healthcare research, homeless services, down payment assistance programs, transportation, etc. Thank you for doing your part!

 $650,000 House Sale = Excise tax in Seattle is 1.5%. $9,750 is your contribution to society, your kids, your neighbors and your community!

 Total Cost to Sell a Home

 - Real Estate Broker Fees: 6% = $39,000

 - Title and Escrow: $2,400

 Better understand the costs of selling a home?
 Great!
 Get more home seller education…

 Look before you leap, they say.
-We hope this helps you better understand the cost to sell a home in Seattle.
-As always thank you for reviewing all of your options to maximize your family home for your next big adventure.
+We hope this guide helps you better understand the cost to sell a home in Seattle.
+As always, thank you for reviewing all of your options to maximize your family home for your next big adventure.
 Team Diva is always here for a quick chat or a very thorough review of your home in person.
 Let us know how we can help!